sp33drac3r/chelsie/README.md

 chelsie is an anonymous, online community for survivors of college sexual assault.

 Every year, thousands of women are sexually assaulted on American college campuses.
-Feelings of loneliness, alienation and not knowing where to turn for help and advice are common feelings among survivors. chelsie serves survivors heal by connecting a sympathetic community of individuals who are healing from similar experiences.
+Feelings of loneliness, alienation and not knowing where to turn for help and advice are common feelings among survivors. chelsie serves survivors by connecting a sympathetic community of individuals who are healing from similar experiences.

 ## Who is Chelsie?
 https://mjakobhayes.wordpress.com/2016/04/25/to-kenyon-college-for-failing-my-little-sister/